stfc/PSyclone/doc/developer_guide/developers.rst

 PSyIR nodes might not be direct subclasses of `Node`.
 For example, `GOKernelSchedule` subclasses `KernelSchedule` which subclasses `Schedule` which subclasses `Node`.
-This can cause a problem as a backend would need to have a different method for each class e.g. both a `gokernelschedule` and a `kernelschedule` method, even if the required behaviour is the same.
-Even worse, expecting someone to have to implement a new method in all backends when they subclass a node (if they don't require the backend output to change) is overly restrictive.
+This can cause a problem as a back-end would need to have a different method for each class e.g. both a `gokernelschedule` and a `kernelschedule` method, even if the required behaviour is the same.
+Even worse, expecting someone to have to implement a new method in all back-ends when they subclass a node (if they don't require the back-end output to change) is overly restrictive.

 To get round the above problem, if the attempt to call a method with